schliflo/nas-docker/README.md

 - [Duplicati](https://github.com/linuxserver/docker-duplicati) for backups
 - [Nginx Proxy](https://github.com/jwilder/nginx-proxy) with [Let's Encrypt](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) for secure external access
 - [HackMD](https://hackmd.io/) for easy note-taking via Markdown
+- [Gitea](https://gitea.io/) as GIT hosting / mirroring for some of my repositories

 ## Environment
 You need to have the following environment variables setup or replaced in your `docker-compose.yml` and your storage mounted in `/mnt/storage/cloud` and `/mnt/storage/shares` for nextcloud and plex respectively.